The Ergohacks Verdict

 Drive Spin Speed: 5900 rpm

-Warranty : Two year limited warranty for defects caused by manufacture or material.
+Warranty: Two-year limited warranty for defects caused by manufacturer or material.

 The drive requires a USB port – preferably USB 3.0 – and a mains power supply.
 It’s not designed to be a portable drive and will work best and have a longer lifespan if you are able to keep it in a fixed position.

-The review is based on the Seagate Expansion 4TB USB 3.0 Desktop 3.5 inch External Hard Drive Desktop 2016 version kindly provided by Seagate.
-Read more about Ergohacks’ eco, access and feature icons used in reviews.
+We based our Ergohacks Verdict on 15 months of tinkering, testing and using Seagate Expansion 4TB USB 3.0 Desktop 3.5 inch External Hard Drive Desktop 2016 version kindly provided by Seagate.
+This article was first published on 27 June 2016 and last updated on 6 September 2017.